 - Your audio and video is combined using your encoder and sent to StreamSpot's origin servers located all over the world

-- Once received by a StreamSpot origin server, the stream is recorded and transcoded from RTMP (or RTSP protocol) and split into 10-second video "chunks".
+- Once received by a StreamSpot origin server, the stream is recorded and transcoded from RTMP (or small video "chunks" ranging from 2-10 seconds in duration.
 This type of encoding was developed by Apple and is referred to as HTTP Live Streaming (HLS) -> https://en.wikipedia.org/wiki/HTTP_Live_Streaming

 - The 10-second chunks are then called and cached by StreamSpot's global content delivery network (CDN) for distribution to your viewers all over the world.